 The Master of Science degree is offered on the Reynolda campus in Biology, Chemistry, Computer Science, Health and Exercise Science, and Physics.
-On the Bowman Gray campus, Master of Science degree is offered in Biomedical Engineering, Biomedical Science, Comparative Medicine, Clinical and Population Translational Sciences, Health Disparities in Neuroscience-related Disorders, and Molecular Medicine and Translational Science.
+On the Bowman Gray campus, the Master of Science degree is offered in Addiction Research and Clinical Health, Biomedical Engineering, Biomedical Science, Comparative Medicine, Clinical and Population Translational Sciences, Health Disparities in Neurosciencerelated Disorders, and Molecular Medicine and Translational Science.